typesafehub/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 host-port    | This is not declared but is dynamically allocated if bundle is running in a container.
 Otherwise it has the same value as bind-port. bind-port    | The port the bundle component's application or service actually binds to.
 When this is 0 it will be dynamically allocated (which is the default).

-Endpoints are declared using an `endpoint` setting using a Map of endpoint-name/`Endpoint(bindProtocol, bindPort, services)` pairs.
+Endpoints are declared using an `endpoint` setting using a Map of `endpoint-name` -> `Endpoint(bindProtocol, bindPort, serviceName, acls)` pairs.

 The bind-port allocated to your bundle will be available as an environment variable to your component.
 For example, given the default settings where an endpoint named "web" is declared that has a dynamically allocated port, an environment variable named `WEB_BIND_PORT` will become available. `WEB_BIND_IP` is also available and should be used as the interface to bind to.

-Service names are declared through a "services" URI for each endpoint.
-A service name is used address the service when performing a service lookup.
-The first path component of the services URI is deemed to be the service name, and it is possible to not have one (as in the case above).
-A URI with the service name of "/customers" would be "http://:9000/customers" following on from the example above.
+Service names are declared through `serviceName` property for each endpoint.
+A service name is used address the service when performing a service lookup. [[Resolving services|ResolvingServices]] describes service resolution in a greater detail.

+The request acls is declared through the `acls` property, and allows declaration of HTTP, TCP, and UDP based endpoints. [[ACL configuration|AclConfiguration]] describes how to configure request acls in a greater detail.

 ### Docker Containers and ports